Place

 Quick Facts

-Animal-Safe Food Storage, Beach/Water Access, Historical/Interpretive Information/Exhibits, Parking - Auto, Picnic Table, Recycling, Restroom, Scenic View/Photo Spot, Trash/Litter Receptacles
+Animal-Safe Food Storage, Beach/Water Access, Historical/Interpretive Information/Exhibits, Picnic Table, Recycling, Scenic View/Photo Spot, Toilet - Vault/Composting, Trash/Litter Receptacles

-Tioga Road is open to vehicles from late May or early June to sometime in November.
+Tenaya Lake is only reachable by vehicle when Tioga Road is open, typically late May or early June to sometime in October or November.

 Tioga Road closes after the first significant snowfall.
 Overnight parking on this road ends October 15.
-For current road and weather information, please call 209/372-0200.
+For current road and weather information, please call 209/372-0200 (press 1, then 1).

 Accessibility

-The east end of Tenaya Lake has designated accessible parking spaces, an accessible vault toilet, and an accessible path that leads to open views of Tenaya Lake.
+The east end of Tenaya Lake has designated accessible parking spaces, an accessible vault toilet, and an accessible, paved path that leads to open views of Tenaya Lake.

 Yosemite National Park